shakeel-faiz/FF/07Jul-03/02-cat.md

 ## CAT Windows

-CAT Windows could also meant the "cat" command in the Windows command prompt (CMD), it is used to display the contents of a text file directly in the command prompt window.
+CAT Windows could also mean the "cat" command in the Windows command prompt (CMD), it is used to display the contents of a text file directly in the command prompt window.
 However, the native Windows command prompt does not include a built-in "cat" command like in Unix-based systems.

 To achieve similar functionality in Windows, you can use the "type" command.
 Here's an example of how to use the "type" command in Windows CMD: